parity-js/shell/README.md

 # Parity UI
 ## This project is not actively maintained by Parity Technologies anymore.
+It is currently only compatible with Parity Ethereum <v2.0.
 This is a community maintained project.

 ### [Download the latest release](https://github.com/parity-js/shell/releases/latest)